featherweight/featherweight.github.io/_content/doc-ftw-actor-instance.md

 messages stating that "OverVoltage" is false except that "OverVoltageOccurences" has incremented by one.

-{ include note.html type="notice" title="Remember" text="Continually publishing messages is one method of mitigating lost message, but even (and perhaps, especially these since bandwidth is increased) these messages may be lost." }
+{% include note.html type="protip" title="Remember" body="Continually publishing messages is one method of mitigating lost message, but even (and perhaps, especially these since bandwidth is increased) these messages may be lost." %}

 ## Tips on Dividing Applications into Actors